 - Perform proper body mechanics when preparing food.
 Don’t overreach because your clothing may touch the food ingredients and may contaminate it.
 Maintain proper distance during preparation and cooking.

 - If possible, keep a fire extinguisher in the kitchen.
-If a small fire breaks out you can put it out before it gets out of control and possibly turns into something worse.
+Should a small fire breaks out, you can put it out before it gets out of control and possibly turns into something worse.
 If you don’t have a fire extinguisher, learn the basic protocols in putting out the fire.
 Keep water sources near.

 - One of the very important safety tips when cooking is to check electric cooking equipment.
 Disconnect from plug after use.
 Do not leave the equipment when in use.
 Check for ground wiring to prevent electrocution.

 Use Quality Cookware For Safe and Easy Cooking

 With all the recent concern about chemicals in plastics, it’s nice to know there are alternatives.
 Glasslock is a tempered glass that is made into durable, safe, airtight, and watertight containers.
 You can take these non-toxic food containers right from the freezer to the microwave.
 Like plastic containers, glasslock containers come in a variety of sizes and shapes.